Mișu King of the Kebab: The Founders

-Misu Feigenbaum was born in Bacău, in the Western Moldavia region of Romania, on March 27, 1923 and died in Tel Aviv on September 20, 2022 at the age of 99.
+Mișu Feigenbaum was born in Bacău, in the Western Moldavia region of Romania, on March 27, 1923 and died in Tel Aviv on September 20, 2022 at the age of 99.

-Mișu was a Holocaust survivor who was exiled during World War II to the Bystrica labor camp on the border of Ukraine, where he was employed in breaking rocks into small gravel stones and survived due to the fact that he completed a double amount of stones every day also for the quota of his brother Aurel, who also ran a Romanian restaurant in Jaffa on Nechama Street in the neighborhood Noga, Aurel managed to get out of the camp and get food for both of them.
-At the end of the war in 1945 he went to Vienna, studied at the Technicum school and from there he went to Italy.
+Mișu was a Holocaust survivor who was exiled during World War II to the Bystrica labor camp on the border of Ukraine, where he was employed in breaking rocks into small gravel stones and survived due to the fact that he completed a double amount of stones every day also for the quota of his brother Aurel.
+His brother, who also ran a Romanian restaurant in Jaffa on Nechama Street in the neighborhood Noga, managed to get out of the camp and get food for both of them.
+At the end of the war in 1945, Mișu went to Vienna, studied at the Technicum school and from there he went to Italy.
 In 1950 he immigrated to Israel and worked in the construction of the copper mines of Timna.

 Sara (Koka) Rosenzweig was born in Buhăiești, a village that was predominantly Jewish before World War II, near Iași in Western Moldavia, on October 28, 1933.
-In 1945, as part of the youth immigration, Sara began her journey to the Land of Israel via Bulgaria on the Pan Crescent ship in December 1947, was not allowed to enter Mandatory Palestine and was deported to the detention camps in Cyprus.
+In 1945, as part of the youth immigration, Sara began her journey to the Land of Israel via Bulgaria on the Pan Crescent ship in December 1947.
+She was not allowed to enter Mandatory Palestine and was deported to the detention camps in Cyprus.
 With the establishment of the state, she immigrated to Israel and studied at the Mikva Israel Agricultural School and then at the Henrietta Sold School of Nursing in Hadassah.
 Upon her certification, she enlisted in the IDF and served as a nurse in the Medical Corps in Unit 542.
 Upon her release from the army, Sarah began working at the Kirya Maternity Hospital as a midwife.